Tesla Powerwall 3 Review (2026): What Changed, What's Great, What Isn't

 An installer's Powerwall 3 review after two years of putting them on SoCal walls: the integrated inverter is the headline, the MPPT count matters more than people think, and yes — there are honest cons.

 We install Tesla Powerwall 3 alongside FranklinWH and Enphase — which means this review has no horse in the race.
 After two years of putting Powerwall 3s on Southern California walls, here's the honest read: it's the best all-around home battery for most solar households, with a couple of genuine drawbacks the spec sheets don't advertise.
-(Annual review — we update this each summer; current as of July 2026.)
+(Annual review — we update this each summer.)
+Last verified: August 2026 by Helios Energy Global.

 The numbers that matter

-The core specs: 13.5 kWh usable capacity (unchanged from Powerwall 2), ~11.5 kW continuous output (nearly double the PW2's 5 kW — enough to start and run central AC), an integrated solar inverter with 6 MPPTs, and stackable expansion units.
-It's heavier and boxier than the PW2, and it's wall- or floor-mountable.
+The core specs: 13.5 kWh usable capacity (unchanged from Powerwall 2), ~11.5 kW continuous output (nearly double the PW2's 5 kW — enough to start and run central AC, rated at 185 LRA), an integrated solar inverter with 6 MPPTs, and stackable expansion units.
+Under the hood: LFP (lithium iron phosphate) cells — the more thermally stable, longer-cycling chemistry — 97.5% solar-to-home efficiency, and a wall- or floor-mount footprint at roughly 290 pounds.
+It's heavier and boxier than the PW2, and outdoor-rated — which matters for the side-yard installs most SoCal tract homes end up with.

 What actually changed vs. Powerwall 2